LovelandPolitics.com

 Ironically, the owners of Loveland’s Factory Outlets Mall were before Krenning and the rest of Loveland's

-subsidized Centerra development signs.
-Apparently, their competitor across the I-25, McWhinney’s The
+McWhinney’s subsidized Centerra development signs.
+Apparently, their competitor across the I-25,

-compete with the city's partner, McWhinney.
-While the commission supported the request, city staff did not.
+sign to compete with the city's partner, McWhinney.
+While the commission supported the request, city

 An Enclave of Private Enterprise Inside Centerra

-come until years later when two McWhinney brothers, Chad and Troy, found a way to better influence
+didn’t come until years later when two McWhinney brothers, Chad and Troy, found a way to better

-Loveland's city hall.
-In January of 2004 the MFA (Master Financing Agreement) with Loveland was signed
+influence Loveland's city hall.
+In January of 2004 the MFA (Master Financing Agreement) with Loveland

 The McWhinney's Metro District issued public debt bonds in 2004 for $57 million and $60 million again in